Amadeo, Cavite: History

-Amadeo traces its origin to a barangay of Silang named Masilaw.
-It was separated to become an independent town named Amadeo on July 15, 1872, care of Governor-General Rafael Izquierdo y Gutiérrez.
-It initially consisted of eight barangays, all formerly of Silang town: Halang, Pangil, Banaybanay, Bukal, Maitim, Minantok, Salaban, and Talon.
-During its first 21 years, revolutionists gave it the Tagalog name of Maypag-ibig, in line with the revolutionary policy of giving native names to towns with foreign names to eliminate signs of the country's colonial past.
+Amadeo traces its origins to Masilaw, a barangay of Silang.
+It was established as an independent municipality on July 15, 1872, through the authority of Governor-General Rafael Izquierdo y Gutiérrez.
+The new town initially comprised eight barangays formerly under Silang: Halang, Pangil, Banaybanay, Bukal, Maitim, Minantok, Salaban, and Talon.
+During its first 21 years, revolutionaries referred to the town by the Tagalog name *Maypag-ibig* (“With Love”), in line with a broader movement to replace colonial-era place names with indigenous ones.

 On October 15, 1903, it was returned to Silang by virtue of Act No. 947, as the Provincial Executive was displeased of how Amadeo was governed.
 It regained its independent status in January 1915 under Cavite Governor Antero Soriano.
 Previously composed of 13 barrios, 12 additional barangays, all in the poblacion, were established in 1972 by virtue of Presidential Decree No. 86.
 In 1985, Minantok was divided into two barangays, Minantok Silangan and Minantok Kanluran, following a plebiscite.

 On February 15, 1989, Mayor Jeremias Villanueva and his security man Virgilio Lascano were assassinated by three gunmen riding a vehicle in front of his rented townhouse in Las Piñas, Metro Manila.
-Four suspects, including a Manila policeman from Amadeo, were later captured in Parañaque a month later on March 16, and by next day, the National Bureau of Investigation (NBI) confirmed that the assassination was ordered by Villanueva's political rival, former Mayor Reynaldo Bayot.